To the chief Musician, A Psalm for the sons of Korah. 1 Hear this, all you people; give ear, all you inhabitants of the world:

 10 For he sees that wise men die, likewise the fool and the brutish person perish, and leave their wealth to others.

-11 Their inward thought is, that their houses shall continue to the eon, and their dwelling places to all generations; they call their lands after their own names.
+11 Their inward thought is that their dwelling places shall continue to the Kingdom Age, and their dwelling places to through the Age of the Ages; they name their property after their own names.

 12 Nevertheless man being in honor abides not: he is like the beasts that perish.

-13 This their way is their folly: yet their posterity approve their sayings.
+13 This their way is their folly: yet their followers approve their sayings.
 Selah.

 14 Like sheep they are laid in the grave; death shall feed on them; and the upright shall have dominion over them in the morning; and their beauty shall consume in the grave from their dwelling.